Jetpac Refuelled

 Jetpac Refuelled is an arcade-style shooter video game developed by Rare and published by Microsoft Studios.
 It was released worldwide on the Xbox Live Arcade service on March 28, 2007.
 The game is the fourth instalment of the Jetman series and a remake of Ultimate Play the Game's 1983 ZX Spectrum game, Jetpac.
-The game follows Jetman as he attempts to rebuild his rocket in order to explore different planets, whilst simultaneously defending himself from hostile aliens.
+The game follows Jetman as he attempts to rebuild his rocket to explore different planets while defending himself from hostile aliens.

 Details of the game were leaked in February 2007, shortly before Rare announced development one month later.
 During the development process, Rare attempted to ensure that the game did not feel too similar to the original Jetpac, while keeping the core mechanics.
 The game received mostly favourable reviews upon release.
-Critics praised the updated graphics and gameplay, however they criticised the overall repetitiveness of the game and its multiplayer mode.
-It was later rereleased as part of Rare's 2015 Xbox One compendium compilation Rare Replay, along with all three original Jetman games.
+Critics praised the updated graphics and gameplay, but criticised the game's repetitiveness and multiplayer mode.
+It was rereleased as part of Rare's 2015 Xbox One compendium compilation Rare Replay, along with all three original Jetman games.

 Gameplay

 A still image of gameplay.
 Jetman must collect various fuel pods before he can leave this planet.

 The game is a remake of the original Jetpac with overhauled high-definition graphics and 128 levels.
-It also features competitive gameplay over Xbox Live, leaderboards, and achievements.
-Similar to the first instalment, the player assumes control of Jetman and is presented in a horizontal wrap around which consists of six platforms on which Jetman can manoeuvre onto.
-Jetman has to first assemble his rocket, which spawns in separate parts that are scattered around a map, and then fills it with six fuel canisters before taking off to the next planet, where the procedure is repeated.
-In addition, Jetman has to defend himself from each planet's hostile aliens, and collect valuable resources such as gold and platinum, which occasionally fall from the atmosphere, for bonus points.
+It features competitive gameplay over Xbox Live, leaderboards, and achievements.
+The player assumes control of Jetman and is presented in a horizontal wrap around which consists of six platforms on which Jetman can manoeuvre onto.
+The game objective is to have Jetman assemble his rocket, which spawns in separate parts scattered around a map, then fill it with six fuel canisters.
+When this objective is completed, the character progresses to the next planet, where the procedure is repeated.
+Jetman has to defend himself against each planet's hostile aliens and collect resources such as gold and platinum, which occasionally fall from the atmosphere, for bonus points.

-Jetman's weapons are his laser and initially three nuclear devices, which once used will eliminate all enemies from the screen.
-Weapon upgrades may also spawn around a map, which once picked up will give Jetman various upgrades to his weapon.
-Upgrades include a wider fire spread, faster projectiles or greater damage.
-Jetman also has the ability to boost, which will temporarily make him move at a much faster speed, although boosts will need to recharge once they are depleted.
+Jetman's weapons are his laser and three nuclear devices which, once used, will eliminate all enemies from the screen.
+Weapon upgrades may spawn around a map; once picked up, these give Jetman upgrades to his weapon, including a wider fire spread, faster projectiles or greater damage.
+Jetman also has the ability to boost, which temporarily increases his speed, although boosts need to recharge when depleted.

 Jetpac Refuelled features a multiplayer mode that can be played either offline using a split screen or online via Xbox Live.
-In this mode, the player has to compete one-on-one in a race to build and refuel their craft before their opponent does.
+In this mode, the player competes to build and refuel their craft before their opponent.
 Fuel and rocket pickups can be stolen from opponents by shooting them or by using an EMP blast at close range.
 Lives are unlimited in multiplayer and the winner is determined by the highest score.
 A version of the original 1983 Jetpac is also included in the game.